 Temporary Reduced Rates for Writing and Editing Services

-My standard hourly rates vary, depending on the complexity, amount of research, and other variables.
-However, now most fees have reduced rates for you as my contribution during these hard economic times.
+My standard hourly rates vary, depending on the project complexity, amount of research, consulting time, travel, and other requirements or variables.
+However, I now have reduced most fees and rates for you as my contribution during these hard economic times.

 - Click Here for details about the many kinds of writing and editing services I offer.

 - Click Here to see updates on my Facebook page for My Persuasive Presentations, LLC.
-These may be tips and tricks or updates about my own work.
+These may be tips, articles, or updates about my own work or that of experts in various arenas.

 Now, Let’s Talk About Fees

-That rate is about half my usual fee and is the fee charged by beginning writers.
+These rates are the level of fees charged by beginning writers.
 I’m not a beginner.

-As any writer/editor or project manager knows, writers are charging for their research, meeting, and writing time, as well as for their expertise.
+As any writer/editor or project manager knows, writers are charging for their research, meeting, traveling, writing, and editing time, as well as for their expertise.
 So, aside from the actual research and writing hours, this is how I charge for meeting time.

 - I usually charge $60/hour prorated into 15-minute increments.
-However, I’ve reduced these rates also for the Spring and Summer of 2020 because of the pandemic.
+However, I’ve extended the reduced rates to $50/hour for consultations through February 2021.

 - Since Zoom requires no travel time or expense, and if you are a first-time client, I will cut that rate to $40/hour for a small to medium-size project.
 That charge is prorated into 15-minute increments, as follows.